Top Of The Food Chain: Do Orcas Have Predators?

 • Hunting

 As of 2021, there were 57 Orcas in captivity worldwide, with 30 being born into captivity.
-Humans are a great danger too lots of marine wildlife, from overfishing, pollution, and much more.
+Humans are a great danger to lots of marine wildlife, from overfishing, pollution, and much more.

-We, humans, are the only real threat to Orca, which is a crying shame.
-However, thankfully since this law got passed in 2005 we have seen the Orca population rise which is a great sign!
+We, humans, are the only real threat to Orcas.
+However, thankfully since legislation passed in 2005 we have seen many Orca populations rise again.

 What Is An Apex Predator?

-An Apex Predator is a predator that is at the top of the food chain and actively hunts other animals.
+An Apex Predator is a predator that is at the top of the food chain and actively hunts other animals with no natural predators themselves.

 However, apex predators are not always safe.
-Many of the planet’s top apex predators are endangered through us humans hunting them or causing devastation to their habitat.
+Many of the planet’s top apex predators are endangered as we humans hunt them to near extinction.

 How Do Orcas Hunt?

 Orcas are some of the best natural hunters on the planet.
-They are incredibly intelligent and use this to their advantage to make quick work of prey.
+They’re incredibly intelligent and use this to their advantage to make quick work of prey.

 Below are some of the methods that Orca use to hunt successfully: